langjam/jam0001/nebelhut/README.md

 Another use of arguments is `,len` _n_ (note that there must be a space between `len` and the integer).
 It inserts an integer token representing the number of tokens in the given argument.

 ```
-macro count-tokens 1 [ println << ,len0 " tokens" >> ]
+macro count-tokens 1 [ println << ,len 0 " tokens" >> ]
 ```

-Note that if you pass a token list (using parentheses or brackets) only the tokens between the parentheses or brackets are passed.
+Note that if you pass a token list (using parentheses or brackets) only the tokens between the outer parentheses or brackets are passed.
 There is also no way to find out if parentheses or brackets were used.

 With this information we can already write a small macro that helps defining functions.